aflatness/pyramidTraversalChallenge/ReadMe.md

   npm install
   ```

-And run the following command
+Run the following command

   ```bash
   npm start
   ```

+And open up your browser to [localhost:3001](localhost:3001)

 ## Contributing